Central Western Oregon Science Expo (CWOSE)

 Who is eligible for CWOSE?
 High school (grades 9-12) and middle school (grades 5-8) students in the following Oregon counties: Yamhill, Marion, Linn, Benton, Tillamook, Polk, Lane, Lincoln, Douglas, Coos, Curry, Josephine, and Jackson.

-When is the 2023 fair?
-The next CWOSE will take place on February 25, 2023.
-The detailed schedule from last year is posted below.
+When is the 2024 fair?
+The next CWOSE will take place on March 2, 2024.
+The detailed schedule is posted below.

-Where is the 2023 fair?
-Fair locations alternate between the University of Oregon and Willamette University.
-We are happy to say that CWOSE 2023 is currently planned to be an in-person fair on the UO campus, open to both middle school and high school students!
+Where is the 2024 fair?
+Fair locations alternate between the University of Oregon and other campuses.
+We are happy to say that CWOSE 2024 is currently planned to be an in-person fair on the Chemeketa Community College campus, open to both middle school and high school students!

 How can I participate?
 Participation in CWOSE requires advance planning: students and teachers must understand the rules and fill out paperwork appropriately and on time.
 The rules and required documents for middle school and high school projects are different.
 Follow the links under “Instructions” (a tab on your computer screen or a menu item on some mobile devices) for specifics.